mastershadow/roccatello.it/site/content/post/2023-qgis-slope-terrain.md

 +++
 authors = []
-date = "2023-03-06"
+date = "2023-03-13"
-lastmod = "2023-03-06"
+lastmod = "2023-03-13"
-title = "Create a RELIEF MAP in ONE CLICK with QGIS 3" summary = "Use the processing toolbox to create a beautiful map" tags = ["qgis", "tutorial", "dtm", "relief", "terrain"] language = "en" draft = false mermaid = false ogimage = "post/images/qgis-dark-osm.jpg" slug = "tutorial-qgis-road-centerline-style"
+title = "Create a SLOPE MAP with QGIS 3 using a digital terrain model" summary = "Use the processing toolbox to create a beautiful map" tags = ["qgis", "tutorial", "terrain", "slope", "raster"] language = "en" draft = false mermaid = false ogimage = "post/images/qgis-dark-osm.jpg" slug = "tutorial-qgis-slope-terrain-dtm"

 +++
-Create a nice relief map in ONE CLICK with QGIS 3 and this smart tutorial.

-Use the processing toolbox to create a beautiful map without any effort by only using a digital terrain model of the alps and the embedded QGIS tools.
+Use the processing toolbox to create a slope map without any effort by only using a digital terrain model of the alps and the embedded QGIS tools.
-Powerful, beautiful and easy!
+You will learn how to create a slope raster with both degrees and percentage as values.

 Get the DTM from:
 https://www.regione.veneto.it/web/agricoltura-e-foreste/modello-digitale-del-terreno

-{{< youtube kcdM2TD5mAQ >}}
+{{< youtube ufXwlB2boeg >}}

 <br>